-The plant’s main fuel is natural gas, although it also has dual fuel capability to burn distillate oil.
+The plant’s main fuel is natural gas.
+It also has a dual-fuel capability to burn distillate oil.

-The plant was ordered in 1998, and construction began in early June 1999.
-It started commercial operation on 31 December 2001 and has a 720MW output.
+In 1998, the plant was ordered and construction began in June 1999.
+It started commercial operation on 31 December 2001.
+The plant has a 720MW output.

 Siemens Westinghouse was awarded an equipment, procurement and construction (EPC) contract to build the plant.
-The contract is thought to be worth more than $280m.
+The contract’s estimated value is more than $280m.
 Siemens Westinghouse supplied two 235MW W501G gas turbines, a 230MW steam turbine and associated equipment.
-In addition, Siemens Westinghouse signed an eight-year maintenance agreement.
+Siemens Westinghouse signed an eight-year maintenance agreement.

 In addition to the standard features of the equipment, Ironwood includes dry, low-NOx-emission combustion technologies to meet emission limits without water or steam injection when fuelled by natural gas.
 Most of the equipment was made in the US.